hbctraining/FoG_scRNA-seq_viz/FoG_scRNAseq_viz.md

  - _To **filter the data to only include true cells that are of high quality**, so that when we cluster our cells it is easier to identify distinct cell type populations_
  - _To **identify any failed samples** and either try to salvage the data or remove from analysis, in addition to, trying to understand why the sample failed_

-_**Challenges:**_

- - _Delineating cells that are **poor quality from less complex cells**_
- - _Choosing appropriate thresholds for filtering, so as to **keep high quality cells without removing biologically relevant cell types**_

-_**Recommendations:**_

- - _Have a good idea of your expectations for the **cell types to be present** prior to performing the QC.
-For instance, do you expect to have low complexity cells or cells with higher levels of mitochondrial expression in your sample?
-If so, then we need to account for this biology when assessing the quality of our data._

 ## Assessing the quality metrics